Elliot-Chan-120/NOCTURNAL/README.md

   </tr>
 </table>

-## Architecture
+## NOCTURNAL's Core and Algorithmic Frameworks
-*This section goes in detail to the core algorithms and background processes that make NOCTURNAL sophisticated and unique*
+*This section is an in-depth technical architecture overview that goes over the core algorithms and background processes that power NOCTURNAL*

 **[1] Config-driven architecture and automatic config key + folder validations**
 - The 0_config.yaml file allows for customizability of a lot of core processes, like how many attempts are allowed for making molecular fingerprints as well as default parameters for training future machine learning models